Ample completions of OMs and CUOMs: Introduction

 Set families are fundamental objects in combinatorics, algorithmics, machine learning, discrete geometry, and combinatorial optimization.
 The Vapnik-Chervonenkis dimension (\emph{VC-dimension} for short) of a set family was introduced by Vapnik and Chervonenkis \cite{VaCh} and plays a central role in the theory of PAC-learning.
 The VC-dimension was adopted in the above areas as a complexity measure and as a combinatorial dimension of the set family.
-The topes of OMs, COMs, and AMPs (viewed as isometric subgraphs of hypercubes) give raise to set families for which the VC-dimension has a particular significance: the VC-dimension of an AMP is the largest dimension of a cube of its cube complex, the VC-dimension of an OM is its rank, and the VC-dimension of a COM is the largest VC-dimension of its faces.
+The topes of OMs, COMs, and AMPs (viewed as isometric subgraphs of hypercubes) give rise to set families for which the VC-dimension has a particular significance: the VC-dimension of an AMP is the largest dimension of a cube of its cube complex, the VC-dimension of an OM is its rank, and the VC-dimension of a COM is the largest VC-dimension of its faces.

 Littlestone and Warmuth~\cite{LiWa} introduced the sample compression technique for deriving generalization bounds in machine learning.
 Floyd and Warmuth~\cite{FlWa} asked whether any set family of VC-dimension $d$ has a sample compression scheme of size~$O(d)$.
-This question remains one of the oldest open problems in machine learning.
+This question, known as the {\it sample compression conjecture}, remains one of the oldest open problems in machine learning.
 It was shown in \cite{MoYe} that labeled compression schemes of size $O(2^d)$ exist.
-Moran and Warmuth \cite{MoWa} designed labeled compression schemes of size $d$ for ample sets.
-Chalopin et al. \cite{ChChMoWa} designed (stronger) unlabeled compression schemes of size $d$ for maximum families and characterized such schemes for ample sets.
-In view of all this, it was noticed in \cite{RuRuBa} and \cite{MoWa} that the sample compression conjecture would be solved if {\it one can show that any set family of VC-dimension $d$ can be completed to an ample (or maximum) set of VC-dimension $O(d)$ or can be covered by $exp(d)$ ample sets of VC-dimension $O(d)$.}
+Moran and Warmuth \cite{MoWa} designed labeled compression schemes of size $d$ for ample set systems.
+Chalopin et al. \cite{ChChMoWa} designed (stronger) unlabeled compression schemes of size $d$ for maximum families and characterized such schemes for ample set systems.
+In view of the above, it was noticed in \cite{RuRuBa} and \cite{MoWa} that the sample compression conjecture would be solved if {\it any set family of VC-dimension $d$ can be completed to an ample (or maximum) set system of VC-dimension $O(d)$} or {\it covered by $O(2^d)$ ample set systems of VC-dimension $O(d)$.}